garrjo/MassivePlugin/README.md

 Massive plugin is the beginning of a jquery plugin that will be/is used in unison with <a href='https://github.com/FransBouma/Massive'>Massive ORM</a>.
 It allows a user to build complex applications by binding data directly to the page using data attribute tags.

-Note: The current state of development is in development.
+Note: The current state of development: pre-release.
+1. Convert to jQuery Plugin
+2. Switch to Rest WCF Service
+3. Clean up Data Attributes
+4. More likely...
 </p>

 <br/>